 The first was a female we named Jeni, who was in desperate need of veterinary attention, and the second was infant boy Alexander.
 He needed a surrogate mother to raise him in the absence of his own.
 Despite not coming from captivity in a human home, both still underwent special COVID-19 quarantine at the centre before being integrated with the rest of our orangutan population.

 However, these necessary adjustments to our procedures have had a negative impact on other work areas, including our fundraising efforts.
 Applying these restrictions on activities and imposing stricter protocols means we have not been able to carry out our regular face-to-face fundraising, which, in normal circumstances, we would do at a number of public events.
 Nor have we been able to make school visits to deliver our education program.

 Now, everything must be done virtually, online.
 We have launched direct online campaigns more frequently than ever before, and we have made additional efforts to provide online education – because orangutan and habitat conservation doesn’t just stop when the rest of the world slows down.

-Despite the challenges, a solution has never been out of reach.
+Despite the challenges, our update from Borneo shows a solution has never been out of reach.
 We know that our collaborative efforts are our strength.
 Being healthy and strong together means we can keep working to conserve orangutans and their habitat.

 If you like to support our work and help Jeni and Alexander and all the other orangutans in our care, please follow the link here.
 We can’t thank you enough for every little donation you are able to make.
 Please also check out our video, featuring Jeni and Alexander’s first few months at our rehabilitation centre.